10 Awesome Things To Do In Malibu, California: A Local’s Guide

 Alternatively, arrive early and snag a table for free before the tasting room fills up!

-Malibu Wines doesn’t offer food service, and though they often have food trucks, it’s best to pack a picnic just in case.
+Many of the vineyards do not offer or serve food, and though they often have food trucks, it’s best to pack a picnic just in case, especially if you go during the week.

 Because of the remote-by-LA-standards location, arranging an Uber/Lyft dropoff/pickup can be pricey.
 You can expect to pay between $40 and $60 each way for an Uber from West LA to Malibu Wines.
 It’s best to come with a group to share expenses or come with a designated driver.